Support and case management

 Support includes activities such as providing information and support to family members/friends/children, delivering peer-based support services, cultural support, and ongoing contact/regular communication between client/provider.
 Care co-ordination and case management involves ongoing treatment planning, goal setting and review and facilitation for client to achieve their goals.
 This includes supported referral and system navigation support to other services, if needed, such as health or social welfare services (Department of Health and Aged Care 2019).
 See glossary for further information on support and case management.

-- Almost half (46%) of episodes were for clients who received treatment for someone else’s alcohol or drug use.
+- Almost half (45%) of episodes for clients who received treatment for someone else’s alcohol or drug use were support and case management.

 Client profile

-- Almost 3 in 5 (57%) clients receiving treatment for their own alcohol or drug use were male.
+- Over half (55%) of clients receiving treatment for their own alcohol or drug use were male.

 Treatment profile